sensu/sensu-docs/content/sensu-go/5.21/reference/tokens.md

 - `{{ index .labels "cpu.threshold" }}` would be replaced with a custom label called `cpu.threshold`

 {{% notice note %}}
-**NOTE**: When an annotation or label name has a dot (e.g. `cpu.threshold`), you must use the template index function syntax to ensure correct processing because the dot notation is also used for object nesting.
+**NOTE**: When an annotation or label name has a dot (for example, `cpu.threshold`), you must use the template index function syntax to ensure correct processing because the dot notation is also used for object nesting.
 {{% /notice %}}

 ### Token substitution default values